breatheco-de/content/src/content/lesson/debugging-html-code.md

 HTML Code is difficult to debug initially, but it's easy to grasp if you follow this recipe.
 You only need to know 2-3 things before starting to code or debug in HTML that will make you a master.
 Yes, it's that easy, so don't worry and keep reading.

-If you are interested in debugging other languages or technologies, here is our full guide about [What is debugging](https://4geeks.com/lesson/what-is-debugging-code) and how to become a master of debugging when coding front-end and back-end web development.
+If you are interested in debugging other languages or technologies, here is our full guide about [what is debugging](https://4geeks.com/lesson/what-is-debugging-code) and how to become a master of debugging when coding front-end and back-end web development.

 ## Preventing errors

 This guide is about fixing a bug, but it's worth mentioning how to prevent the majority of the bugs in the first place:
-**ABC = Always Be Closing** the tags as a priority.
++ **ABC = Always Be Closing** the tags as a priority.
 If you open a tag `<p>`, close it immediately!
 Like this: `<p></p>`, and then proceed to fill the inner HTML content.
-**Use a code formatter** that indents your code automatically.
++ **Use a code formatter** that indents your code automatically.
 Most of the bugs at first come because your code is messy and challenging to follow with your eyes.
 You end up opening/closing tags in the wrong place.

 ## Three Debugging tools for HTML

 The most effective debugging tools for HTML are:
-+ Your page HTML source code as the browser sees it.
+1. Your page HTML source code as the browser sees it.
-+ The developer tools inspector.
+2. The developer tools inspector.
-+ Your coding editor (VSCode, JetBrains, etc.).
+3. Your coding editor (VSCode, JetBrains, etc.).

 Let's go over each of them in detail.